How to Deal with Madrid’s Awful Weather

 For about two months, it’s so hot we all hate our lives in pools of sweat.

 Another divine punishment, because the gods don’t want us to get too satisfied with ourselves living here in a city that’s 5 kinds of awesome.

 Temperatures plummet back down to near-freezing.
 It snows in Madrid center in the first week of May.
 Perma-scowl.
 Umbrellas.
 Mushrooms.

 So buckle up, kids… It’s only April.
 We’ve got at least 5 more weeks of winter!

 P.S.
-Apparently, according to wordreference, there’s an English version of “Hasta el cuarenta de mayo…” Yes indeed.
+Apparently, according to WordReference, there’s an English version of “Hasta el cuarenta de mayo…” Yes indeed.
 It’s “Ne’er cast a clout till May be out.”
 Whatever the hell that means, you can be sure I won’t be casting any clouts this week.

 P.P.P.S.
 Updated: Ok, I was just being a baby when I wrote this.
 The weather isn’t bad at all.
 And I don’t know what I was thinking.
-It was probably just cold, and the middle of the economic crisis, and I couldn’t afford to use the heater.
+It was probably just cold, and the middle of an awful economic crisis, and I couldn’t afford to use the heater.
 Also, for the other side of the story, check my article about beating the heat.
 Have fun!